Learn how to modify the server settings for your domain.

 For example, the "Half Hour Rolling" preset rule will save every half hour until there are 5 backups, then the 6th backup will overwrite the first one and so on.
 You will always have 5 backups for the last 2 1/2 hours.

-If you want to add a new rule (e.g., every two hours) you can add it in where it shows "Example."
-Fill out the four variables and click the + button.
+If you want to add a new rule (e.g., every two hours) you can add it below.
+Click the + button and fill out the three variables.

-Additional settings for the Asset Server (ATP), Audio Buffers, and Avatar Mixer are available by selecting Show Advanced from the sidebar menu.
+Additional settings for the Asset Server (ATP), Audio Buffers and Avatar Mixer are available by selecting the Advanced Settings dropdown from each section.
 Advanced setting parameters are subject to change.
 Documentation to come once stabilized.